 How might vinpocetine affect my health and performance?

 Some studies of elderly and stroke patients suffering mild or moderate symptoms of dementia have reported improvements in memory, concentration, and cognitive skills.
 However, vinpocetine does not appear to benefit those with more severe symptoms of mental disorders and dementia.

-Some adverse health effects associated with vinpocetine include facial flushing, headache, nausea, and dizziness.
+Side effects such as facial flushing, headache, sleep disturbances, nausea, and dizziness have been associated with vinpocetine use.
 Because vinpocetine can affect blood flow, anyone taking blood thinners should use caution.

-On 3 June 2019, FDA released a statement that warns women of childbearing age about possible safety risks of dietary supplements containing vinpocetine.
+In addition, in 2019 FDA released a statement warning women of childbearing age about possible safety risks associated with dietary supplements containing vinpocetine.
 According to FDA, vinpocetine has been associated with adverse reproductive effects and might cause a miscarriage or harm fetal development.

 For more information, please visit FDA's web page on "Vinpocetine in Dietary Supplements."